Darcey Fleming, 'A room' 2024 in the Nunnery Gallery

 What media is accepted?

 All media types are accepted, including (but not limited to!) painting, print, drawing, sculpture, digital, film, audio, ceramics, textiles and performance.
+There is no size / length of digital work restriction.

 Who judges the prize?